-11. EXPENSES
+10. EXPENSES

 Community Review Panel members are entitled to claim reasonable expenses for travel to review meetings, and for other costs incurred in order to attend meetings.
-Frame Projects will provide an expense form which should be completed and sent to the Community Review Panel manager, with receipts or other evidence of expenditure, before the date of the next panel meeting.
+Frame Projects will provide an expense form which should be completed and sent to the Community Review Panel co-ordinator, with receipts or other evidence of expenditure, before the date of the next panel meeting.

-Old Kent Road opening © Southwark Council
+231 Old Kent Road opening © Southwark Council

-12. MEETING DATES
+11. MEETING DATES

 One Community Review Panel meeting is provisionally scheduled every month.
-These dates may be used for full meetings or workshop meetings, as appropriate.
-Exceptionally, additional meetings may be required to respond to specific requirements for advice at key points in the masterplan, policy development, planning application and delivery programme.
+These may be used to review development proposals, or for an annual meeting or development session.
+Meetings may also be required to provide advice on non-application matters such as planning policy development.

 The panel will meet between 18.30 and 20.30 on a Monday evening.
-The following dates are currently set for Old Kent Road Community Review Panel meetings in 2022:
+The following dates are currently set for Old Kent Road Community Review Panel meetings in 2025:

-- 17 January
+- 20 January

-- 21 February
+- 17 February

-- 21 March
+- 17 March

-- 4 April
+- 14 April

-- 16 May
+- 19 May

-- 6 June
+- 16 June

-- 4 July
+- 21 July

-- 5 September
+- 15 September

-- 3 October
+- 20 October

-- 7 November
+- 17 November

-- 5 December
+- 15 December